EmrecanKaracayir/LearnCMake/README.md

 ### 🔨 Building the projects

 Each workshop can be built using the provided build scripts:

+> **Remark:** The build scripts are written in Fish shell for Linux/macOS and PowerShell for Windows.

 - On Linux or macOS:
   ```shell